Omar Khan (businessman): Omar Khan's Restaurant

 Over the years Omar Khan's has hosted several celebrities and political figures including Frank Bruno, Trevor McDonald, Tony Blair, and Ed Miliband.

 In 2011, a second branch of the restaurant opened in Skipton.

 Bradford Bulls

 On 31 August 2012, as the sole director of OK Bulls Limited and with the support of Labour MP and former sports minister Gerry Sutcliffe, Khan purchased the Rugby League club.
 Joint administrator Brendan Guilfoyle announced the sale stating, "My main duty as administrator is to get the best return for creditors - and this was the best deal on the table.
 Omar Khan has also passed the Rugby Football League's test as being a 'fit and proper person' to run a rugby club as well as being a passionate fan of the Bulls."

 Since taking on ownership, Khan has announced ambitious plans to transform Odsal Stadium into the "Wembley of the North."

+Link Motion Inc (NQ Mobile)

+In 24 October 2013, Muddy Waters released a report on NQ Mobile, a Chinese-based cybersecurity and mobile application company.
+Muddy Waters's research report claimed NQ Mobile had "fictitious" customers and revenues.
+In April 2015, the co-CEO of NQ Mobile, Omar Khan, stepped down after the stock had fallen nearly 84 percent.

 Community and philanthropic work

 Khan is engaged in several ventures aimed at benefiting the community in Bradford, such as OK In The Community which helps provide housing, independent living, and support services to people with learning disabilities, physical disabilities, and mental health issues and the OK Academy, which provides training for unemployed and disadvantaged youngsters.